Our goal is to share information and products that are truly helpful to renters.

 What’s your sleeping type?

-While we all tend to shift positions before falling asleep, most of us tend to have a preferred position for most of the night.
 This can be even more complicated if you’re part of a couple that shares a mattress.
 Finding a mattress with good reviews by people that sleep in the same position as you is a great way to help narrow down your search.
 However, there are some general recommendations:

 Stomach-sleepers